oskardudycz/event-driven.io/content/posts/2020-12-30--outbox_inbox_patterns_and_delivery_guarantees_explained/index.en.md

 - **At-least once** - having this guarantee, we are sure that sent message will always be delivered.
 However, we are not sure how many times it will be handled.
 We can achieve that by re-publishing messages on the producer's side (e.g. with an outbox pattern) or re-handling on the consumer side (e.g. with an inbox pattern).
 The disadvantage is that the message can be handled several times.
 We have to defend ourselves through correct idempotency handling.
 If we don't do that, we may end up with corrupted data (e.g. we will issue an invoice several times).
 For example, this can happen when the invoice was saved to the database, but operation timed out.
 If we retry processing without proper verification if such an invoice already exists, we may duplicate it.
 - **Exactly-once** - this semantic guarantee that sent a message will be handled exactly once.
 It is very difficult (sometimes even impossible) to achieve, as processing may fail on the multiple stages.
 If we want to have such guarantee then besides the retries we need to have correct idempotency support.
 We need to make sure that operation performed several times won't cause side effects.

 **Let's try to explain the funky word "Idempotency"**.
 When the operation is idempotent, it will leave the system in the same state no matter how many times it was performed.
 If we call it multiple times - the result will be the same.
 We can achieve that, for example, by sending a unique message identifier.
 Based on that, we can perform deduplication.
 If our storage allows transactions, we can store the processed message ids and put a unique constraint on them.
 If we perform the database change in the same transaction as storing message id then our database will make sure that our operation is idempotent.
-See more in https://developers.eventstore.com/clients/dotnet/20.10/appending/optimistic-concurrency-and-idempotence.html#optimistic-concurrency-and-idempotence.
+See more in [EventStoreDB idempotency documentation](https://developers.eventstore.com/clients/dotnet/20.10/appending/optimistic-concurrency-and-idempotence.html#optimistic-concurrency-and-idempotence).

 The downside is that we always have to perform the check and store an additional record.
 Plus our storage has to support transactions.
 Such logic may also have performance degradation.